GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 ### Start the Script

-Once you have downloaded the package and installed the `riparian_connect` Conda environment, use your command line interface to navigate to the directory containing the script (if you're not already there) and run the following commands.
+Once you have downloaded the package and installed the `riparian_connect` Conda environment, use your command line interface to navigate to the directory containing the script (if you are not already there) and run the following commands.

 Activate the environment: